William Howe, 5th Viscount Howe: Early life and career

-William Howe was born in England, the third son of Emanuel Howe, 2nd Viscount Howe, and Charlotte, the daughter of Sophia von Kielmansegg, Countess of Leinster and Darlington, an acknowledged illegitimate half-sister of King George I. His mother was a regular in the courts of George II and George III.
-This connection with the crown may have improved the careers of all four sons, but all were also very capable officers.
-His father was a politician, who served as Governor of Barbados where he died in 1735.
-William's eldest brother, General George Howe, was killed just before the 1758 Battle of Carillon at Fort Ticonderoga.
-Another brother, Admiral Richard Howe, rose to become one of Britain's leading naval commanders.
-A third brother, Thomas, commanded ships for the East India Company, Winchelsea in 1762–1764 and Nottingham in 1766, and made observations on Madeira and on the Comoro Islands.
+William Howe was born in England, the third son of Emanuel Howe, 2nd Viscount Howe and Charlotte Howe, Viscountess Howe.
+Charlotte was the daughter of Sophia von Kielmansegg, Countess of Leinster and Darlington, an acknowledged illegitimate half-sister of George I. His mother was a regular in the courts of George II and George III.
+This connection with the Crown may have improved the careers of all four sons, but all were also very capable officers.
+His father was an MP who also served as governor of Barbados, where he died in 1735.

+Howe's eldest brother, Brigadier-general George Howe, 3rd Viscount Howe, was killed just before the 1758 Battle of Carillon near Fort Ticonderoga.
+Another brother, Admiral of the Fleet Richard Howe, Earl Howe, rose to become one of Britain's leading naval commanders.
+A third brother, Thomas, captained ships for the East India Company and wrote works on Madeira and the Comoro Islands.

-William entered the army when he was 17 by buying a cornet's commission in the Duke of Cumberland's Dragoons in 1746, becoming a lieutenant the following year.
+William joined the British Army when he was 17 by buying a cornet's commission in the Duke of Cumberland's Regiment of Light Dragoons in 1746, being promoted to lieutenant the following year.
 He then served for two years in Flanders during the War of the Austrian Succession.
 After the war he was transferred to the 20th Regiment of Foot, where he became a friend of James Wolfe.